redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 operatorgroup.operators.coreos.com/rhods-operator created
 ```

-Create a Subscription object CR file, for example, rhoai-operator-subscription.yaml
+Review the RHOAI Subscription CR

 >Understanding `update channels`.
 We are using `stable` channel as this gives customers access to the stable product features. `fast` can lead to an inconsistent experience as it is only supported for 1 month and it updated every month. [source](https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed/2.10/html-single/Install_and_unInstall_openshift_ai_self-managed/index#understanding-update-channels_install).